Mario Kart World Remains in 1st on the UK Retail Charts, MindsEye Debuts in 4th

-There was one new release in the top 40 this week with MindsEye debuting in fourth place.
+There was one new release in the top 40 this week with RIADOU Remastered: The Mystery of the Soulless Army debuting in eighth place.

-EA Sports FC 25 and Hogwarts Legacy traded places and are in second and third places, respectively.

-Cyberpunk 2077: Ultimate Edition is down one spot to fifth place and Mario Kart 8 Deluxe is up five spots to sixth place.
-The Legend of Zelda: Tears of the Kingdom and The Legend of Zelda: Breath of the Wild are down two spots to seventh and ninth places, respectively.
+Cyberpunk 2077: Ultimate Edition is up three spots to second place, Hogwarts Legacy remained in third place, and Mario Kart 8 Deluxe is up two spots to fourth place.

-Clair Obscur: Expedition 33 shot up the charts from 31st to eighth place and The Last of Us Part II: Remastered is dropped one spot to 10th place.

-Switch 2 versions accounted for 48 percent of Cyberpunk 2077: Ultimate Edition sales, 67 percent of The Legend of Zelda: Tears of the Kingdom sales, and 54 percent of The Legend of Zelda: Breath of the Wild sales.
+The Legend of Zelda: Tears of the Kingdom is up two spots to fifth place, EA Sports FC 25 fell four spots to sixth place, and Minecraft is up six spots to seventh place.

+The Legend of Zelda: Breath of the Wild remained in ninth place and The Witcher III: Wild Hunt GOTY Edition is up four spots to 10th place.

 Here are the top 10 best-selling titles for the week in the UK at retail: